danielsaidi/EmojiKit/README.md

 ## About EmojiKit

-EmojiKit is a Swift-based SDK that helps you use emojis in Swift-based software on all major Apple platforms (iOS, macOS, tvOS, watchOS, and visionOS).
+EmojiKit is a Swift-based SDK that lets you use emojis in Swift-based software on all major Apple platforms (iOS, macOS, tvOS, watchOS, and visionOS).

 <p align="center">
     <img src ="Resources/Demo.gif" width="650" />